The truth is blue light affects sleep patterns and health negatively.

 This means this blue light emission is in higher concentration when compared to natural light.

 Moreover, melatonin – a sleep-inducing hormone is affected by blue light more than other wavelengths.

 When there are noticed changes in the pattern of sleep, then natural clock in the body witnesses a shift, called circadian rhythm.

 According to studies and articles cited by Wikipedia, they have revealed that the clock shifts may have unwanted devastating health effects since it tends to control not just our wakefulness, however, also the individual clocks which dictate the body organ’s functions.

-The stressors in other words, which affects the circadian clocks, like exposure to blue light may have quite serious consequences than what was originally assumed.
+The stressors in other words, which affects the circadian clocks, like blue light exposure have more serious consequences than expected.

 Researchers investigated how different light wavelengths tend to affect melatonin body release.